autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 Usually inside a project, we have a complete structure of folders separating files according to project phase, disciplines, teams, etc...
 You might be used to traverse this folder structure to reach your items level, but that isn't necessary when we use AEC Data Model API.

-There are queries that list elementgroups from a project and even from a hub.
+There are queries that list ElementGroups from a project and even from a hub.
 Obviously, by limiting the container the response is more precise, avoiding the need to go through multiple pages or filtering.

-In this step we'll focus on listing all the elementGroups available in one specific project, using the desired project id.
+In this step we'll focus on listing all the ElementGroups available in one specific project, using the desired project id.
 For that, we just need to copy the project id from the previous step response, move to the `GetElementGroupsByProject` pane, and paste the project id into the `GetElementGroupsByProject` variables.
 Just like in the gif below:

 ![GET ElementGroups](../../assets/images/getdesigns.gif)